reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 48. [Command Injection (via CVE-2019-11510 and CVE-2019-11539)](https://hackerone.com/reports/680480) to U.S. Dept Of Defense - 24 upvotes, $0
 49. [████ - Complete account takeover](https://hackerone.com/reports/566811) to U.S. Dept Of Defense - 24 upvotes, $0
 50. [SQL Injection in the `move_papers.php` on the https://██████████](https://hackerone.com/reports/491191) to U.S. Dept Of Defense - 24 upvotes, $0
-51. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 23 upvotes, $0
+51. [RCE on a Department of Defense website](https://hackerone.com/reports/184279) to U.S. Dept Of Defense - 23 upvotes, $0
-52. [CSRF Account Deletion on ███ Website](https://hackerone.com/reports/840285) to U.S. Dept Of Defense - 23 upvotes, $0
+52. [Request smuggling on ████████](https://hackerone.com/reports/526880) to U.S. Dept Of Defense - 23 upvotes, $0
-53. [█████████ IDOR leads to disclosure of PHI/PII](https://hackerone.com/reports/1085782) to U.S. Dept Of Defense - 23 upvotes, $0
+53. [CSRF Account Deletion on ███ Website](https://hackerone.com/reports/840285) to U.S. Dept Of Defense - 23 upvotes, $0
-54. [Default Admin Username and Password on █████ Server at █████████mil](https://hackerone.com/reports/1195325) to U.S. Dept Of Defense - 23 upvotes, $0
+54. [█████████ IDOR leads to disclosure of PHI/PII](https://hackerone.com/reports/1085782) to U.S. Dept Of Defense - 23 upvotes, $0
-55. [RCE on a Department of Defense website](https://hackerone.com/reports/184279) to U.S. Dept Of Defense - 22 upvotes, $0
+55. [Remote Code Execution via Insecure Deserialization in Telerik UI (CVE-2019-18935)](https://hackerone.com/reports/1174185) to U.S. Dept Of Defense - 23 upvotes, $0
-56. [SQL injection on the https://████/](https://hackerone.com/reports/488795) to U.S. Dept Of Defense - 22 upvotes, $0
+56. [Default Admin Username and Password on █████ Server at █████████mil](https://hackerone.com/reports/1195325) to U.S. Dept Of Defense - 23 upvotes, $0
-57. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 22 upvotes, $0
+57. [SQL injection on the https://████/](https://hackerone.com/reports/488795) to U.S. Dept Of Defense - 22 upvotes, $0
-58. [[Partial] SSN & [PII] exposed through iPERMs Presentation Slide.](https://hackerone.com/reports/719631) to U.S. Dept Of Defense - 22 upvotes, $0
+58. [Video player on ███ allows arbitrary remote videos to be played](https://hackerone.com/reports/195635) to U.S. Dept Of Defense - 22 upvotes, $0
-59. [Reflected XSS in https://www.█████/](https://hackerone.com/reports/950700) to U.S. Dept Of Defense - 22 upvotes, $0
+59. [[Partial] SSN & [PII] exposed through iPERMs Presentation Slide.](https://hackerone.com/reports/719631) to U.S. Dept Of Defense - 22 upvotes, $0
-60. [CSRF to Cross-site Scripting (XSS)](https://hackerone.com/reports/1118501) to U.S. Dept Of Defense - 22 upvotes, $0
+60. [Reflected XSS in https://www.█████/](https://hackerone.com/reports/950700) to U.S. Dept Of Defense - 22 upvotes, $0
-61. [Remote Code Execution via Insecure Deserialization in Telerik UI (CVE-2019-18935)](https://hackerone.com/reports/1174185) to U.S. Dept Of Defense - 22 upvotes, $0
+61. [CSRF to Cross-site Scripting (XSS)](https://hackerone.com/reports/1118501) to U.S. Dept Of Defense - 22 upvotes, $0
 62. [Examples directory is PUBLIC on https://████████mil, leading to multiple vulns](https://hackerone.com/reports/674741) to U.S. Dept Of Defense - 21 upvotes, $0
 63. [Subdomain takeover due to an unclaimed Amazon S3 bucket on ███](https://hackerone.com/reports/918946) to U.S. Dept Of Defense - 21 upvotes, $0
 64. [Reflected XSS in https://www.██████/](https://hackerone.com/reports/924650) to U.S. Dept Of Defense - 21 upvotes, $0